DHager/docker-php-library-demo/readme.md

 If you want to use plain old command line tools, please consult `bin/readme.md` for instructions on how to use the bash scripts in that folder.

+If you want to use PHPStorm's integrated tools to do things through your IDE, look in the `phpstorm/` folder for instructions.

 To change PHP code and test-cases in the `src/` and `test/` folders, just make sure anything you add is compatible with PHP 7.1, and that you follow the [PSR-4 standard](http://www.php-fig.org/psr/psr-4/) for naming classes.
 You *can* use a different autooading technique, but you'll need to customize `composer.json`.

 ## Known issues